tom171296/BlogNet/_drafts/2024-04-01-SecuringNugetsSupplyChainAsConsumer.md

 Imagine you are using the package `MyCompany.Common` with version and you reference it in your project file like this `<PackageReference Include="MyCompany.Common" Version="1.0.*" />`.
 You have a connection to your own private feed and the public Nuget feed.
 The hacker uploads a package with the name `MyCompany.Common` with version `1.0.1` to the public Nuget feed.
 When you run a restore, NuGet will restore the package of the hacker because of the resolution rules.

+With the way you define your package version references, you can unintentionally introduce a new way your software gets vulnerable for a supply chain attack.
 It is good to understand how [Nuget semantic versioning works](https://learn.microsoft.com/en-us/nuget/concepts/package-versioning?tabs=semver20sort#references-in-project-files-packagereference) and what the risks are of the way you reference your packages in your project file.

 ### Mitigation
 By default, having both a public and a private feed is a risk.
 I would recommend to **only use a private feed**.
 This way you (your company) has control over the packages that are available to your software projects.
 You can configure Nuget to only use the private feed.
 The configuration of Nuget goes via a [`nuget.config` file](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file).
 This file can be placed in the root of your project or in the root of your solution.